Zhuang Rongwen

 Zhuang Rongwen (庄荣文 (Chng Êng-bûn); born February 1961) is a Chinese politician, currently serving as director of the Cyberspace Administration of China, director of the Office of the Central Cyber Security and Informatization Commission, deputy director of the State Council Information Office, and deputy head of the Publicity Department of the Chinese Communist Party.

 He is a representative of the 20th National Congress of the Chinese Communist Party and a member of the 20th Central Committee of the Chinese Communist Party.
+Zhuang was included in Time 100 AI list in 2024.

 Early life and education

 Zhuang was born in Quanzhou, Fujian, in February 1961, and graduated from Hohai University.

 Political career

 Zhuang joined the Chinese Communist Party (CCP) in June 1987.
 He assumed various administrative and political roles in Fujian before being transferred to the central government in 2010.